Collecting Culinaria exhibition runs September 2024 to March 2025

 HOURS & SERVICES AT BRUCE PEEL SPECIAL COLLECTIONS

-REGULAR EXHIBITION HOURS (September through March)
+EXHIBITION HOURS (September through March)

-Mondays 1-4pm: Reserved for pre-arranged group visits*
+Mondays 1-4pm: Reserved for prearranged group visits

 Tuesdays: Closed

-Wednesdays-Fridays 1-4pm: Open for drop-in visitors
+Wednesdays-Fridays 1-4pm: Open for drop-in visits

-REGULAR RESEARCH HOURS (September through March)
+RESEARCH HOURS (September through March)

 Mondays: No research appointments